Runtime configuration¶

 The context manager yields the resolved StepExecutor for the scope.

 StepExecutorConfiguration also accepts system_prompt_suffix_fragments and user_prompt_suffix_fragments (tuples of strings) as baseline suffix fragments for the whole run.
-Scope-level fragments are appended after configuration-level fragments.
+In mode="inherit", scope-level fragments are appended after configuration-level fragments.

 implicit_references can inject global helper functions as step capabilities: